This task is for defining the UI portion of the Asset Browser in Blender.

-In order to make the Asset Browser immediately useful, we will include these built-in repositories:
+In order to make the Asset Browser immediately useful, we will include these built-in libraries:

 - File Browser (allows for browsing images etc in your local file storage)